Resident Evil: Revelations: Accolades

 Revelations received multiple year-end nominations from certain publications and award ceremonies.
-At the 2012 Golden Joystick Awards, the game received nominations in the Best Handheld Game, Ultimate Game of the Year, and Top Gaming Moment categories.
-At the 2013 D.I.C.E.
-Awards, Revelations was nominated for Handheld Game of the Year, but lost to Paper Mario: Sticker Star.
+At the 2012 Golden Joystick Awards, it received nominations in the Best Handheld Game, Ultimate Game of the Year, and Top Gaming Moment categories.
+At the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Revelations for Handheld Game of the Year, but ultimately lost to Paper Mario: Sticker Star.
 At the NAVGTR Awards, the game was nominated in the Graphics, Technical and Game, Franchise Adventure categories, losing to Far Cry 3 and Assassin's Creed III, respectively.
 GameSpot editors nominated Revelations for Handheld Game of the Year at their Best of 2012 Awards, while IGN editors awarded it Best 3DS/DS Graphics, and nominated it in the Best 3DS/DS Sound, Best 3DS/DS Story, and Best 3DS/DS Game categories.
 Pocket Gamer awarded the game Best Action/Arcade Game and 3DS/DS Game of the Year.

 HD version

-An HD version of Revelations was released for Microsoft Windows, PlayStation 3, Wii U, and Xbox 360 in North America on May 21, 2013, and in Europe on May 24, 2013.
+A HD version of Revelations was released for Microsoft Windows, PlayStation 3, Wii U, and Xbox 360 in North America on May 21, 2013, and in Europe on May 24, 2013.
 It features enhanced HD graphics and lighting, additional Raid Mode content such as weapons and characters, and a new difficulty mode which remixes enemy and item placement in the single-player campaign.
 The additional graphical fidelity on home consoles also allowed developers to increase the level of details on enemies.
 Although the HD version does not support the 3D capabilities of the Nintendo 3DS, the Wii U version supports Miiverse functionality and offers additional features for the Wii U GamePad, including dual screen gameplay and Off-TV Play.
 The HD version was released for PlayStation 4 and Xbox One in Japan on August 31, 2017, and in North America and Europe on August 29, 2017.
 A Nintendo Switch version was released on November 28, 2017.

 Critical reception towards the HD version was not as positive.
-IGN criticized it for its dated graphics and uneven controls, saying that the game is "simply out of its element", while Eurogamer criticized the slow character movement, but acknowledged that the game still stands out compared to earlier entries in the main Resident Evil series.
+IGN criticised it for its dated graphics and uneven controls, saying that it is "simply out of its element", while Eurogamer criticised the slow character movement, but acknowledged that the game stands out compared to earlier entries in the main Resident Evil series.
 In 2016, readers of the Japanese video game magazine Famitsu selected Revelations as the sixth most memorable game for PlayStation 3.
 Upon release, the HD version topped the UK charts for the week ending May 25, 2013.
 As of March 2019, the PlayStation 3, Xbox 360, Wii U, and Microsoft Windows versions combined had sold 1.9 million copies worldwide.
 As of February 2018, the PlayStation 4, Xbox One, and Nintendo Switch versions combined had sold 500,000 copies.
 A sequel, Resident Evil: Revelations 2, was released in 2015.